To Pimp a Butterfly: Title and packaging

 The album was originally going to be titled Tu Pimp a Caterpillar, a backronym for Tu.P.A.C., itself an allusion to the rapper Tupac.
 Lamar decided to replace "caterpillar" in the original title to "butterfly", which he explained in an interview for MTV, "I just really wanted to show the brightness of life and the word 'pimp' has so much aggression and that represents several things.
 For me, it represents using my celebrity for good.
 Another reason is, not being pimped by the industry through my celebrity ...
 It gets even deeper than that for me.
 I could be talking all day about it."
 Lamar later also told Rolling Stone, "Just putting the word 'pimp' next to 'butterfly'...
 It's a trip.
 That's something that will be a phrase forever.
 It'll be taught in college courses—I truly believe that."

-The album's CD release included a booklet produced with braille letterings; according to Lamar, these characters when translated reveal the "actual full title of the album."
+The album's CD and vinyl releases included a booklet produced with braille letterings; according to Lamar, these characters, when translated, reveal the "actual full title of the album."
 Complex commissioned a braille translator, who found that it translated to A Kendrick by Letter Blank Lamar which Complex noted was most likely supposed to read as A Blank Letter by Kendrick Lamar.